stoneliuCS/CLTWebsite/README.md

 - This project uses Next.js, a React Framework, you can learn more here: https://nextjs.org/
 - Dependencies are to be installed via npm, the node package manager: https://www.npmjs.com/
 - NextUI is used as the primary component library: https://nextui.org/
+- Tailwind CSS is used as the main styling library: https://tailwindcss.com/

 ## Getting started with development:
 - Navigate to the frontend project directory,